DatagenTech/dgutils/README.md

 # About Datagen

 Datagen is on a mission to transform how CV teams get their data.
-Our self-service platform allows users to generate fully annotated, photorealistic, high-variance synthetic data, with a focus on data for human-centric computer vision applications.
+Our self-service platform and API allow users to generate fully annotated, photorealistic, high-variance synthetic data, with a focus on data for human-centric computer vision applications.

 Fortune 500 companies rely on Datagen to develop their future products in the worlds of AR/VR/Metaverse, In-cabin Vehicle Safety, Robotics, IoT Security and more.